SIsilicon/Godot-Volumetrics-Plugin/README.md

 set_meta("volumetric", energy_you_wanna_set_as)
 ```

 Speaking of geometry, transparent geometries do not blend with volumetrics by default.
-You need to enable `Apply Volumetrics` to do that.
-The support is quite limited though, as only _some_ of the material properties are supported.
-The ones that are supported are: `Material Override`, `Material` in `CSGPrimitives`, and `Materials` in `MeshInstances`(Not to be confused with the material inside meshes).
+You need to enable `Apply Volumetrics` to do that [*](#transparent-limit).
 Like `Volumetric Energy`, this too is set as a meta value.

 ```GDScript
 set_meta("apply_volumetrics", wanna_apply_it)
 ```

+Friendly tip, the volumes are displayed in the last render layer (Layer 20), and their render priorities are -16 and -17.

+## Limitations

+* Orthographic camera projection is not supported.
+*  <a name="transparent-limit"></a>The support of transparent materials is limited, as only _some_ of the material properties are supported.
+The ones that are supported are: `Material Override`, `Material` in `CSGPrimitives`, and `Materials` in `MeshInstances`(Not to be confused with the material inside meshes).

 ## Special Thanks